ANR-COMPASS/compass-old/index.md

 Follow the [installation instructions](install.html) to get all the dependencies.
 The user manual is available here (soon)

+**Please, check the News section to get informed of what's new on COMPASS and of important update.**

 # Performance
 COMPASS computing performance is scalable according to the Nvidia GPU card used.
 A speed up of 9 has been reached with the last Nvidia V100 GPU compared to the project start's state of the art GPU, without changing a single line of code.